 This is the next installment in our series of processing.
-We will be examining the lactose procedure, which is a complicated technique that can yield astonishing impacts.
+We will be examining the lactose procedure, which is a complicated recipe that can yield astonishing results.

 BY TANA NANETTI